tauraloke/ruby-method-missing-test/readme.txt

 NOTE: you should NOT hardcode db.json structure in JsonDb class.
 The json can be changed and your class should work with another json as well.

-We expect you to form the repo and send us a link to your copy of the repo once you are done with the test.
+We expect you to fork the repo and send us a link to your copy of the repo once you are done with the test.

 Complexity Level #1: read properties on all levels Complexity Level #2: write properties on all levels